KathiSa/climateindoorsimulation/Occupancy.md

 *Figure 9: custom occupancy table*

 1. "Date": Enter Date.
 Date must match timeframe from above
-2. "Start": Start time when people enter room, window is opend or both.
+2. "Start": Start time when people enter room, window is opend or close or both.
 3. "End": End time when people leave room, close window or both.
 4. "People": Number of people which are in the room during the timeframe in this row
 5. "Window": Choose "open Window" or "close Window" depends which applies during the entered timeframe